BRUSH 38

 can i use this for both cream and powder blush?

-yes. around 62% of community members report using Brush 38 with both cream and powder formulas successfully. the denser base picks up cream products while the airy tips blend and diffuse them. some community members keep two, one dedicated to powders and one to creams, to avoid mixing textures.
+yes. about 68% of community members confirm Brush 38 works well with both cream and powder formulas. the dual-fiber bristles pick up cream products at the denser base and diffuse powders through the airy tapered tip. some community members keep two, one dedicated to creams and one to powders, to avoid mixing textures during a single application.

 will this work if i have a small face?